The Birthday Giving Project

 - Wrap the top and bottom of the shoe box separately (so that even wrapped, the box can be opened), and fill the wrapped box with the things you have gathered.

 - You can also make a birthday card to put inside the box.
-Then tie the box closed with ribbon, and label it with the age and “boy” or “girl”.
-(For example, you might write “6-7 year old boy” or “10-11 year old girl”.)
+Then tie the box closed with ribbon, and label it with the age and “boy”, “girl” or “gender neutral”.

 The Birthday Giving Project may qualify as a community service requirement for your child’s scout troop, school, church or temple.